Sample (Map Viewer)

 • Cubic—Cubic convolution, which determines the new value of a cell based on fitting a smooth curve through the 16 nearest input cell centers.

-• Unique ID field specifies a field in the layer that contains a different value for each location or input feature.
+• Unique ID field is a field in the layer that contains a different value for each location or input feature.

-• Process as multidimensional indicates whether the input imagery layers include multidimensional data.
+• Process as multidimensional specifies whether the input imagery layers include multidimensional data.

 • Acquisition information of location data specifies the time, depth, or other acquisition data associated with the location cells or features.
 This parameter is available when Process as multidimensional is enabled and includes the following subparameters:

-• Dimension—Specifies the dimension from the multidimensional input layer.
+• Dimension—The dimension from the multidimensional input layer.

-• Start field or value—Specifies the field used to start the time range within the multidimensional input layer or enter a specific dimension value.
+• Start field or value—The field or dimension value that will be used to start the time range.
+Specify a field from the multidimensional input layer or provide a value.

-• End field or value—Specifies the field used to end the time range within the multidimensional input layer or enter a specific dimension value.
+• End field or value—The field or dimension value that will be used to end the time range.
+Specify a field from the multidimensional input layer or provide a value.

 • Relative value or days before—Specifies a nonnegative number to add to the Dimension field or value to define the start of a dimension value range.